Antwerp: Toponymy

 Early recorded versions of the name include Ando Verpia on Roman coins found in the city centre, Germanic Andhunerbo from around the time Austrasia became a separate kingdom (that is, about 567 CE), and (possibly originally Celtic) Andoverpis in Dado's Life of St. Eligius (Vita Eligii) from about 700 CE.
 The form Antverpia is Neo-Latin.

 A Germanic (Frankish or Frisian) origin could contain prefix anda ("against") and a noun derived from the verb werpen ("to throw") and denote, for example: land thrown up at the riverbank; an alluvial deposit; a mound (like a terp) thrown up (as a defence) against (something or someone); or a wharf.
 If Andoverpis is Celtic in origin, it could mean "those who live on both banks".

 There is a folklore tradition that the name Antwerpen is from Dutch handwerpen ("hand-throwing").
-A giant called Antigoon is said to have lived near the Scheldt river and extracted a toll from passing boatmen.
-He severed the hand of anyone who did not pay, and threw it in the river.
-Eventually the giant was killed by a young hero named Silvius Brabo, who cut off the giant's own hand and flung that into the river.
+A giant called Druon Antigoon is said to have lived near the Scheldt river and extracted a toll from passing boatmen.
+He severed the hand of anyone who did not pay and threw it in the river.
+Eventually, the giant was killed by a young hero named Silvius Brabo who cut off the giant's own hand and flung that into the river.
 This is unlikely to be the true origin, but it is celebrated by a statue (illustrated further below) in the city's main market square, the Grote Markt.